-To be reimbursed for participation in a qualified wellness program, you must send your reimbursement request to Blue Cross Blue Shield of Massachusetts no later than March 31st after the year for which you are claiming your reimbursement.
+To be reimbursed for participation in a qualified wellness program, you must submit your reimbursement request to Blue Cross Blue Shield of Massachusetts no later than March 31st after the year for which you are claiming your reimbursement.
 To request your reimbursement, you must:

-- Fill out a fitness program/weight loss program reimbursement claim form. - Attach your original itemized and paid receipts for qualified fees. - Mail the completed claim to Blue Cross Blue Shield of Massachusetts at the address on the claim form.
+- Fill out a fitness program/weight loss program reimbursement claim form. - Follow the instructions to submit the completed claim to Blue Cross Blue Shield of Massachusetts.

-To print a claim form, log on to the Blue Cross Blue Shield of Massachusetts Web site at www.bluecrossma.com.
+To get a claim form, log on to the Blue Cross Blue Shield of Massachusetts Web site at www.bluecrossma.com.